fabiankaraben/docsarchive-dev/content/typescript/5.1/handbook/modules.md

 ## TypeScript namespaces {#typescript-namespaces}

 TypeScript has its own module format called `namespaces` which pre-dates the ES Modules standard.
-This syntax has a lot of useful features for creating complex definition files, and still sees active use [in DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This syntax has a lot of useful features for creating complex definition files, and still sees active use [in DefinitelyTyped ↗](https://github.com/DefinitelyTyped/DefinitelyTyped).
 While not deprecated, the majority of the features in namespaces exist in ES Modules and we recommend you use that to align with JavaScript’s direction.
 You can learn more about namespaces in [the namespaces reference page](/typescript/5.1/reference/namespaces).